nckchristian/SSUI/SmartSealzUIDemo/README.txt

+All contents of this file were written by Brandon Mord bdrmord001@gmail.com

+Original owner of git code Bmord01

 EXPLINATION OF CREATING A RASPBERRY PI 3 B FOR SMARTSEALZ SOFTWARE

 DOCUMENTATION: BRANDON MORD ~ EMAIL: bdrmord@gmail.com ~ CONTACT WITH ANY QUESTIONS